 Marius goes on a tear about Napoleon.
 What could possibly be greater than to follow such a man?
 Combeferre replies: “To be free.”

 Feeling out of place, Marius stops going.
 Having no income, he sells his few possessions, leaves the hotel, and, too proud to accept charity from his grandfather, declines the allowance that his aunt tries to send him.
 Next: Poor Marius.

 Pages covered: 555-583.
-Image by Jeanniot from an unidentified edition of Les Misérables, via this fantastic illustration gallery.
+Image by Jeanniot from an unidentified edition of Les Misérables, via the Pont-au-Change illustration gallery.